Heinkel He 162 Volksjäger: State of the Luftwaffe fighter arm

-When the 8th Air Force re-opened its bombing campaign in early 1944 with the Big Week offensive, the bombers returned to the skies with the long-range P-51 Mustang in escort.
+In early 1944, the 8AF re-opened its bombing campaign with the Big Week offensive in conjunction with the RAF, to force a decisive battle with Luftwaffe by attacking German aircraft production and so achieve Allied air superiority over Europe.
+The bombers returned to the skies with the long-range North American P-51 Mustang escort fighters progressively replacing Republic P-47 Thunderbolts and Lockheed P-38 Lightnings.
 Unencumbered with the heavy weapons needed to down a bomber, the Mustangs (and longer-ranged versions of other aircraft) were able to fend off the Luftwaffe with relative ease.
 The Luftwaffe responded by changing tactics, forming in front of the bombers and making a single pass through the formations, giving the defense little time to react.
-The 8th Air Force responded with a change of its own; after Major General Jimmy Doolittle ordered the fighters to enter German airspace far ahead of the bomber formations and roam freely over Germany to hit the Luftwaffe's defensive fighters wherever they could be found.
+Major General Jimmy Doolittle, commander of 8AF, had changed policy in January 1944; rather than forcing escorts to stay with the bomber formations, they were free to fly ahead of the bomber formations and roam freely over Germany to attack the Luftwaffe's defensive fighters wherever they could be found.

 This change in tactics resulted in a sudden increase in the rate of irreplaceable losses to the Luftwaffe day fighter force, as their heavily laden aircraft were "bounced" long before reaching the bombers.
 Within weeks, many of their aces were dead, along with hundreds of other pilots, and the training program could not replace their casualties quickly enough.
-The Luftwaffe put up little fight during the summer of 1944, allowing the Allied landings in France to go almost unopposed from the air.
+The Luftwaffe were able to put up little fight during the summer of 1944, allowing the Allied landings in France to go almost unopposed from the air.
 With few planes coming up to fight, Allied fighters were let loose on the German airbases, railways and truck traffic.
 Logistics soon became a serious problem for the Luftwaffe, as maintaining aircraft in fighting condition became almost impossible.
 Getting enough fuel was even more difficult because of a devastating campaign against German petroleum industry targets.